Table of Contents[Hide][Click to Show]

 Located across the street from the Chickasaw Brickyard Ballpark, visit Oklahoma native’s Mickey Mantle’s Steakhouse.
 The fine-dining restaurant features the largest selection of wagyu beef in Oklahoma City.
 Along with steaks, find an extensive wine list along with seafood selections, like my favorite the Chef’s Seafood Appetizer, a sampler of the seafood offerings.
 Vegetarian and vegan items also available.

 Located at #7 Mickey Mantle Dr., across from the ballpark.
 Open for dinner only, Monday through Thursday from 5 p.m. to 10 p.m., Friday and Saturday from 5 p.m. to 11 p.m. and Sunday from 5 p.m. to 9 p.m.

 Where to Stay in Oklahoma City

-I recommend a couple of places in Oklahoma City’s Bricktown, one for couple’s or one for families.
+I recommend a couple of places in Oklahoma City’s Bricktown, one for couples and the other for families.

-If you’re visiting on a couple’s weekend or girlfriend’s getaway, then the AC Hotel Oklahoma City Bricktown by Marriott is your place.
-With European influences, a lobby happy hour and sleek interiors, forget the clutter that kids bring to your life.
-And teens will like it’s sleek interiors though it doesn’t have a pool.
+If you’re visiting on a couple’s weekend or girlfriends getaway, then the AC Hotel Oklahoma City Bricktown by Marriott is your place.
+With European influences, a lobby happy hour and sleek interiors, you can forget the clutter that kids bring to your life.
+And teens will like its sleek interiors, though it doesn’t have a pool.

 For families with smaller children, then I recommend the family-friendly Hampton Inn and Suites Oklahoma City Bricktown.
 Along with its complimentary hot breakfast and Wi-Fi, kids love its indoor poolscape with lots of splashing space.